gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 const resolveGatsbyImageData = async (image, options) => {
-   // The `image` argument is the node to which you are attaching the resolver,z
+   // The `image` argument is the node to which you are attaching the resolver,
    // so the values will depend on your data type. const filename = image.src

   const sourceMetadata = {
     width: image.width,
     height: image.height,
-    format: image.mimeType.split("/")[1]
+    format: image.mimeType.split("/")[1] // gets a value like "jpeg" from "image/jpeg" }
-  }

   // Generating placeholders is optional, but recommended